Jennifer Aniston talks about her unusual diet

-It’s hard to believe that Jennifer Aniston is 52.
-The actress simply admires everyone with her slim and fit figure, but she does not hide that this is the result of diets and lifestyle, and not genetics.
+It is hard to believe that Jennifer Aniston is 52.
+The actress simply admires everyone with her slim and fit figure, but does not hide that this is the result of diets and lifestyle, and not genetics.

 In the September issue of InStyle, Jennifer revealed that she has learned incredible endurance over the years.
 The actress knows that she is in complete control of herself even the moment she opens a packet of chips.
 When asked what she eats when she is stressed, she replied: “Chipsinu.
 Crunch, crunch, crunch ”.
 Yes, we were not mistaken – she only eats one chips!
 “I do it well.
 I can have one M&M, one chip.
 I know it’s so annoying, ”Aniston admitted.